Wednesday 26 July – Sunday 13 Aug, 10am - 4pm (12-4pm Sundays)

 We are super excited to announce Gaia, by the artist Luke Jerram, is coming to Southwell Minster in summer 2023.

 Measuring seven metres in diameter, Gaia features 120dpi detailed NASA imagery of the Earth’s surface*.
-The artwork provides the opportunity to see our planet on this scale, floating in three-dimensions.
+The artwork provides the opportunity to see our planet on this scale, floating in three-dimensions, like never before.

 The artwork also acts as a mirror to major events in society.
 In light of the current COVID-19 pandemic, the artwork may provide the viewer with a new perspective of our place on the planet; a sense that societies of the Earth are all interconnected and that we have a responsibility toward one another.
 After the lockdown, there has been a renewed respect for nature.